wangshgeo/lkhq/readme.txt

 TODO:
 1. Check if output directory exists before writing out paths to file (currently silently fails).
 2. Refactor Finder base class.
-3. If possible, memoize searched paths.
-4. Leaf node occupancy metrics to help pick right max tree depth (or, allow for dynamic depth placement).
-5. Since points within search radii for each point doesn't change much, store these neighboring points for each point instead of recomputing.
-6. Account for difference between closing lengths in stopping criterion; e.g. might continue if the closing length gets shorter.
+3. Memoize best-case scenarios searched paths (not sure if practical).
+4. Use logic_error exceptions in place of current abort checks.
+5. Allow leaf nodes to be at depth less than max.
+In point search routine, if leaf node, then check all points for inclusion in box.